 The personal data that we process in the context of LZVS may include your name, surname, title, phone number, and e-mail address.

-The legal basis for processing the above-mentioned personal data is to ensure compliance with LZVO legal obligations – to ensure that LZVS is only accessed by properly authorised persons and that all alerts posted in LZVS are properly investigated.
-Also, your personal data may be processed based on LZVS legitimate interest – to ensure efficient functioning of LZVS and communication with your employer, who is a user of LZVS.
+The legal basis for processing the above mentioned personal data is to ensure compliance with LZVO legal obligations – to ensure that LZVS is only accessed by properly authorised persons and that all alerts posted in LZVS are properly investigated.
+Also, your personal data may be processed based on LZVS legitimate interest – to ensure efficient functioning of LZVS and communication with user of LZVS, which is your employer or cooperation partner of your employer.

 We might supplement the information described above with information we obtain from other sources.
 It may be obtained either from professional organisations that you are a member to, affiliated companies, European Medicines Verification Organisation or public registers.
 Such supplemental information could include contact information, education and speciality data, data regarding professional qualifications, data regarding representation rights, address.